TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

  * **Sowing date**: Sowing date of the plot.
 If left blank, then the *Sowing date* specified for the Study will be used.
  * **Harvest date**: Harvest date of the plot.
 If left blank, then the *Harvest date* specified for the Study will be used.
  * **Width**: This is the width, in metres, of each plot.
 If left blank, then the *Plot width* specified for the Study will be used.
  * **Length**: This is the length, in metres, of each plot.
-If left blank, then the *Plot height* specified for the Study will be used.
+If left blank, then the *Plot length* specified for the Study will be used.
  * **Rack ID** *: The ID of the rack.
 This is a number given to uniquely identify each rack in the Study similar to a primary key in a database.
 	If GeoJSON and/or images are available, this will be used to identify which plot this information refers to.
  * **Row**: Row number of the plot.
 The numbering starts at 1 at the left-hand edge of the plots.